JustinNoel1/CollabLearning/README.md

 To train the models:
 1. Execute
 `python my_capstone.py`
  from the source directory.
 This will download the datasets as necessary and train all of the models according to the hardcoded hyperparameters in `my_capstone.py`.
+Note that at various points this will train some of the ensembles on a severely truncated dataset.
+This are just tests.
+If you see some of the models have terrible behavior, but are training extremely fast, this is what is happening.
 1. Take a vacation.
 (If you are using a CPU, make it a long vacation).

 Statistical data, graphs, and checkpoints will be dumped into the `collab_logs` directory.
 These can be combined into more meaningful graphs by running: